-Figure 8 illustrates four different schemes where a single 7-bit Lump may be encoded within a Chunk.
-The number of bits of information contained within a lump (and hence the number of bits to discard while decoding a chunk – shown as whitespace) is determined implicitly by parsing the referenced Lump and Stream parameters.
+Figure 8 illustrates four different schemes where a single 7-bit lump may be encoded within a chunk.
+The number of bits of information contained within a lump (and hence the number of bits to discard while decoding a chunk – shown as whitespace) is determined implicitly by parsing the referenced lump and stream parameters.

-Figure 8 - Encoding Schemes for a single Lump within a single Chunk
+Figure 8 – Encoding schemes for a single lump within a single chunk

-Figure 9 illustrates two schemes where ten lumps are encoded within a chunk comprised of 9 UINT16 words.
-In the first case, the UINT16 words are written to disk in big-endian format.
-The bytes are swapped in the second case since the words are written in little-endian format.

-Figure 9 - Encoding Schemes for a Chunk containing 10 Lumps

-Block Object
+Block object

 A data stream may contain other undefined bytes of information.
 This standard includes parameters necessary to skip over these bytes while decoding sample streams.
-This information is contained within a metadata object referred to as a Block.
+This information is contained within a metadata object referred to as a block.

-A Block has the following properties:
+A block has the following properties:

-A Block is comprised of a finite integer number of chunks greater than zero
+A block is comprised of a finite integer number of chunks greater than zero

-Chunks within a Block are sequential and contiguous
+Chunks within a block are sequential and contiguous

-A Block may begin with a data segment of arbitrary size (integer number of bytes) known as a Header.
+A block may begin with a data segment of arbitrary size (integer number of bytes) known as a header.

-A Block may end with a data segment of arbitrary size (integer number of bytes) known as a Footer.
+A block may end with a data segment of arbitrary size (integer number of bytes) known as a footer.

-A Block may contain data integrity features that are implemented within the Header and/or Footer segments.
+A block may contain data integrity features that are implemented within the header and/or footer segments.

-The Block data structure shall remain constant for the entire data collection session (i.e. Block format shall not change dynamically).
+The block data structure shall remain constant for the entire data collection session (i.e. block format shall not change dynamically).

-A Block is defined as a data segment comprised of one or more Chunks, where the Chunk data appears contiguously anywhere within said segment.
+A block is defined as a data segment comprised of one or more chunks, where the chunk data appears contiguously anywhere within said segment.

-Table 11 – Definition of Block Attributes
+Table 11 – Definition of block attributes